Tech giants, small countries, and the future of techplomacy

 VentureBeat: I saw in the New York Times piece that your job is to treat these tech giants like superpowers.
 Why?

 Klynge: Yeah, exactly.
-If you ask a sort of rhetorical question on who has the biggest impact on our society or us as individuals, I think today it’s almost a no-brainer that the big companies, whether it’s Google or Facebook or Microsoft or some of the Chinese companies like Tencent, Baidu, Alibaba — well the impact on my life is actually a lot bigger in many ways than what country X might have an impact on us.
+If you ask a sort of rhetorical question on who has the biggest impact on our society or us as individuals, I think today it’s almost a no-brainer that the big companies, whether it’s Google or Facebook or Microsoft or some of the Chinese companies like Tencent, Baidu, Alibaba — well, the impact on my life is actually a lot bigger in many ways than what country X might have an impact on us.
 So that’s also the new digital reality if you like, a new reality around international relations.
 What we try to do is acknowledge that and seek to influence what is happening.

 VentureBeat: I think that’s something that translates in journalism as well, in tech journalism.
 As somebody who covers policy quite often, I subscribe to the idea that if these companies amass money and influence on par with nation-states, then we should cover them as such and be a bit more scrutinizing in our coverage wherever possible.
 But how does that translate for your job?
-I mean, does treating a business like a nation-state carry other consequences beyond dispatching an Ambassador?
+I mean, does treating a business like a nation-state carry other consequences beyond dispatching an ambassador?

 Klynge: Well, I think what it does is it sort of recalibrates how we look at the company.
 So one of the things I hear when talking to journalists or other countries is there’s nothing new about big multinational companies having an impact.

 In my view, what is different as opposed to [others is] these companies transcend everything, you know, it’s a search engine, but it’s also an autonomous vehicle company.
 You harvest data on so many different levels that the impact is in my view unprecedented, so what this implies is that we need to change our mindset on how we look at them.
-I mean I think the honeymoon is over.
+I mean, I think the honeymoon is over.

 We cannot look at them anymore as being neutral platforms that are just neutral purveyors of whatever people want to do.
 I think we have to treat them in a more mature and responsible way, which also means that we are less naive, we are more balanced, and also making demands holding them accountable.
 So I think, you know, my role and my job is just a symptom of something more systematic that we are trying to do to get a more balanced, realistic view on technology companies and technology per se.